 All certified employees are paid for four (4) annual holidays as indicated in the school calendar.
 Twelve (12)-month employees may observe Memorial Day and Independence Day as holidays.
 Ten and one quarter (10 ¼)-month employees may observe Memorial Day as a holiday.
 03.122

-Vacations
+Annual Leave

 Based on length of continuous service to the District, certified personnel employed on a twelve (12)-month basis shall be entitled to annual vacation days as scheduled with the approval of the Superintendent.
+Previous employment in the District will be included in the District service credit if the previous employment is four or more continuous years.